 Paul Delaware is from Shawnee, Ok.
 He is from the Delaware tribe and absentee Shawnee.
 He served his country in the 101st Airborne division from 1969-1972.
 He went to school at St Gregory’s and Rose State College where he was certified as an emergency vet tech.
 He starting volunteering at the aviary July 2011 and is now a full time employee.
 He received his migratory bird training from the Birds of Prey Foundation Fall 2013.

-CJ received her training in 2012 through our volunteer program.
-In 2013, she was added to the staff.
+CJ was hired in 2013 as a full-time employee.
+Since then, she has received 100 hours of migratory bird training from the Birds of Prey Foundation, attending IAATE and NWRA symposia, and is a lead training in our outreach education program.
 She enjoys observing plants and animals and showing compassion to wildlife.
-She values the promotion of humane education and awareness to encourage compassionate actions to relieve animal suffering and extinction.
-She will be receiving her migratory bird training from the Birds of Prey Foundation in the Summer of 2014.
+She values the promotion of wildlife education and awareness to encourage compassionate actions to relieve animal suffering and extinction.

 Ashley is a Ho-Chunk tribal member from Indiahoma, Oklahoma.
 She graduated from Oklahoma State University, in May 2014, with a B.S. in Biological Sciences and a minor in Zoology.
 During her studies at Oklahoma State University, she conducted research in the environmental toxicology lab.
 Eventually, she gave in to her love of birds and began volunteering at Grey Snow Eagle House in March 2014.
 She became a part-time employee in May 2014 and transferred to a full-time employee in June 2014.